U.S. Lawmakers Are Supporting a Electric Vehicle Supply Chain Policy to Help Secure Raw Materials for EV Batteries

 Over the past two years, cobalt and lithium have become a valuable commodities for the automotive industry, mainly for its use in battery packs for electric and plug-in hybrid vehicles.
-It is also one of the more expensive component in EV batteries.

 With rising demand for cobalt, the price has more than doubled.
 This has led to concerns from global automakers, including those in Germany, about securing enough of it for their future electric vehicle needs.